T-Reddappa/movie-character-ai-chatbot/README.md

   ```
 - **Redis Connection Issues:**
   Verify that the `UPSTASH_REDIS_URL` in your `.env` file is correct and that your Redis instance is running and accessible.

-## Contributing

-Contributions are welcome!
-Feel free to open issues or pull requests if you want to improve the project.

 ## License